-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2015.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2018.

 C8A ADMISSION

 C8A Require Recommend Require for Some Consider if Submitted Not Used

-C8A SAT or ACT Χ
+C8A SAT or ACT X

-C8A ACT only
+ACT only

 C8A SAT only

-C8A SAT and SAT Subject Tests or
+SAT and SAT Subject Tests or

 ACT

 C8A SAT Subject Tests only

-C8B If your institution will make use of the ACT in admission decisions for first-time, first-yea r, degree-seeking applicants for Fall 2015, please indicate which ONE of the following a pplies: (regardless of whether the writing score will be used in the admissions process): C8B ACT with Writing Component required
+C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2018, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process): pplies. (regardiess or whether the whing C8B ACT with writing required C8B ACT with writing recommended